ehamiter/aicalart/README.md

 <figure>
   <img src="./static/images/examples/2024-07-04-portrait.webp" alt="An AI-generated image showing a tabby cat frolicking in a space-age-inspired retro kitchen, where an egg fries nearby, and fireworks explode in the background night sky.">
   <figcaption>
-    <h3>July 4th 2024: Sure, it's Independence Day; Did You Know It's Also Sidewalk Egg Frying Day?</h3>
+    <h4>July 4th 2024: Sure, it's Independence Day; Did You Know It's Also Sidewalk Egg Frying Day?</h4>
-    <p>Style: space age retro futurism, optimistic future visions, sleek designs, technological themes, cosmic exploration</p>
+    <p><strong>Style:</strong> space age retro futurism, optimistic future visions, sleek designs, technological themes, cosmic exploration</p>
-    <p>News: Penn President Liz Magill resigns days after antisemitism hearing - NPR</p>
+    <p><strong>News:</strong> Penn President Liz Magill resigns days after antisemitism hearing - NPR</p>
-    <p>Today: 2024-07-04, Independence Day and Sidewalk Egg Frying Day</p>
+    <p><strong>Today:</strong> 2024-07-04, Independence Day and Sidewalk Egg Frying Day</p>
-    <p>DALL-E prompt: "Space age retro futurism meets a patriotic celebration and whimsical summer shenanigans as Hobbes, the cunning orange tabby, tiptoes across a sleek, high-tech kitchen where an egg fries on the sidewalk-themed countertop, amidst a display of red, white, and blue cosmic explorations, with hidden symbols of familial affection and festive cheer, encapsulated in a full screen, no-margins tableau of optimistic future visions."</p>
+    <p><strong>DALL-E prompt:</strong> "Space age retro futurism meets a patriotic celebration and whimsical summer shenanigans as Hobbes, the cunning orange tabby, tiptoes across a sleek, high-tech kitchen where an egg fries on the sidewalk-themed countertop, amidst a display of red, white, and blue cosmic explorations, with hidden symbols of familial affection and festive cheer, encapsulated in a full screen, no-margins tableau of optimistic future visions."</p>
-    <p>Portrait prompt: Envision a scene rendered in retro futurism, blended with a whimsical summer vibe and patriotic symbols.
+    <p><strong>Portrait prompt:</strong> Envision a scene rendered in retro futurism, blended with a whimsical summer vibe and patriotic symbols.
 Picture a clever orange-striped cat, reminiscent of a carefree, playful character, steadily walking across a shiny, innovative kitchen that features a countertop designed to mimic a heated sidewalk where an egg is frying.
 The whole surrounding bursts with hues of red, white, and blue - a celebration of cosmic exploration.
 Concealed within this tableau are symbols expressing familial love and holiday cheer, all enclosed within a full screen, margin-free composition that displays a hopeful vision of the future- captured in a vertical orientation.</p>
   </figcaption>
 </figure>
 </details>